mvrahden/go-enumer/README.md

   - Method `String()`: returns the string representation of the enum value.
 This makes the enum conform to the `Stringer` interface, so whenever you print an enum value, you'll get the string name instead of its numeric counterpart.
-  - Function `<Type>FromString(raw string)`: returns the enum value from its string representation.
+  - Function `<EnumType>FromString(raw string)`: returns the enum value from its string representation.
 This is useful when you need to read enum values from command line arguments, from a configuration file, or from a REST API request...
 In short, from those places where using the real enum value (an integer) would be almost meaningless or hard to trace or use by a human. `raw` string is case sensitive.
-  - Function `<Type>FromStringIgnoreCase(raw string)`: we can not always guarantee the case matching because some systems out of our reach are insensitive to exact case matching.
-In these situations `<Type>FromStringIgnoreCase(raw string)` comes in handy.
+  - Function `<EnumType>FromStringIgnoreCase(raw string)`: we can not always guarantee the case matching because some systems out of our reach are insensitive to exact case matching.
+In these situations `<EnumType>FromStringIgnoreCase(raw string)` comes in handy.
-    It acts the same as `<Type>FromString(raw string)` with the little difference of `raw` being case insensitive.
+    It acts the same as `<EnumType>FromString(raw string)` with the little difference of `raw` being case insensitive.
-  - Function `<Type>Values()`: returns a slice with all the numeric values of the enum, ignoring any alternative values.
+  - Function `<EnumType>Values()`: returns a slice with all the numeric values of the enum, ignoring any alternative values.
-  - Function `<Type>Strings()`: returns a slice with all the string representations of the enum.
+  - Function `<EnumType>Strings()`: returns a slice with all the string representations of the enum.
   - Method `IsValid()`: returns true if the current value is a value of the defined enum set.
   - Method `Validate()`: returns a wrapped error `ErrNoValidEnum` if the current value is not a valid value of the defined enum set.
     It is being used upon serialization and deserialization, allowing for detecting enum errors via `errors.Is(err, ErrNoValidEnum)`.